PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 To generate audio from a text prompt using our pretrained model:

 1. Download the pretrained model and config files from [MODEL_LINK]
-2. Place the model checkpoint at `/path/to/final.ckpt`
+2. Place the model checkpoint at `/path/to/BEWO_nl.ckpt`
 3. Place the model config at `/path/to/model_config_sim.json`
 4. Run the following command:

 ```
+cd models

 python simple_generation.py --prompt "A dog is barking on the left." --device cuda:0

 ```